SURGroup/UQpy/docs/source/distributions/discrete_1d_collection.rst

 In this standard form :math:`(loc=0)`.
 Use `loc` to shift the distribution.
 Specifically, this is equivalent to computing :math:`f(y)` where :math:`y=x-loc`.

+The :class:`.Binomial` class is imported using the following command:

+>>> from UQpy.distributions.collection.Binomial import Binomial

 .. autoclass:: UQpy.distributions.collection.Binomial

 ______